-Trip Report - Exploring Lake Travers in Algonquin Park
+Trip Log - Exploring Lake Travers in Algonquin Park

 Bob and Diana recently spent three days exploring Lake Travers (Lake Traverse) on the Petawawa River in Algonquin Park.
 That exploration is reported here.

 Apart from just getting out in the bush, we had three objectives:

 - To visit Big Thompson Rapids on the Petawawa River and to determine the state of the logging dam there in comparison with some photos we took back in 1979.

 - To visit the former site of the Pembroke Lumber Company in order to augment the exploration of that site we had done last fall.

 - To locate, identify, and attempt to photograph, the DeGeer moraines, which lie to the east of Lake Travers.

 We were successful in meeting all of our objectives.